 You do need clothes and shoes.
 You just don’t need every piece or pair you own.
 A week’s worth of underwear, and a few options each for smart and casual outfits.
 You really won’t need your whole wardrobe.
 And you probably won’t have enough space to store it.

 Everything will be on Netflix and/or Amazon Prime eventually.
 And there’s plenty there now to get stuck in to on cold winter nights.
 So come on, let the DVDs go.
 Stick them in the loft or take them to a charity shop before you move.

 It’s easy to think your history A Level work will come in handy at uni.
 In reality though, you’d probably never look at it.
 The academic slate is wiped clean after sixth form, so don’t bother lugging any old essays or textbooks with you.

-All delivered to your room in time for your arrival.
+All delivered to your new home in time for your arrival.

 Living with us from September?
 This may be the ideal time to run down your mobile phone contract.
-When you get to your Unite Students room, you’ll find a free SIM card from giffgaff.
+When you get to your Unite Students room, you’ll find a free SIM card from giffgaff in your welcome box.